sskvortssov/habitrice/README.md

 #### <p id="how-to-setup_install-nvm_for-windows">For Windows:</p>

 Take [this link](https://github.com/coreybutler/nvm-windows/releases) and download latest version of `nvm-setup.exe` from `Assets` field.
-Run downloaded file and following they instructions.
+Run downloaded installer and following they instructions.

 Сheck for Yarn works by run `nvm -v` command in your terminal.